Robbery Lawyer in Los Angeles

 It is mostly a strike.
 In CA, since the three strike law was passed in 1994, a strike is a serious or violent Felony that is punished with Prison.
 Your prison stay only gets 15% good time credit.
 If you’re convicted of a second strike, it will double your sentence.
 If you’re convicted for three strikes you go to prison for 25 years to life.

 An eyewitness (the ‘victim’) usually starts a robbery case by calling the cops.
 They later have to identify the person the police think committed the crime.
 This poses difficulties and a Knowledgeable Lawyer can exploit those difficulties.

 I have successfully argued the issue of false identification in robbery cases.

 The Prosecutor can even charge you with a Robbery if you didn’t use any force to get whatever they say you took.
 If they say you used force or threat of force to escape (like pulling away from a guard that grabs you or threatening to hit the rent-a-cop if he doesn’t let you leave the store), under a case called People v.
 Estes, they can charge you as if you had used force.
 This is commonly referred to as an Estes Robbery and is punished the same as if you’d actually used force to take the goods.

-Every Robbery case is different.
+While every Robbery case is different.
 I’ve been successfully defending and developing strategies to successfully defend Robbery cases for over 17 years.

-I know what’s at stake for you, and I will use all my skills to make sure you beat the Robbery charges.
+Since I know what’s at stake for you, and I will use all my skills to make sure you beat the Robbery charges.